Whether you’re a seasoned traveler or casual flyer, the airport security line can be daunting.

 Make sure necessities are accessible

 Pack snacks (for parents and older babies), toys, adequate diapers, a bag for dirty diapers, wipes, formula or breast milk, a blanket, and any other must-haves in an under-the-seat bag so you can get to them at any time.
-Here’s a list of items to back when traveling with baby.

 image credit: mbrubek